lwizchz/BasicEventEngine/README.md

 1. *(Recommended)* Clone the project with [Github Desktop][2] for Windows to be able to easily download the resources for the example.

-2. Install the required libraries from their official websites: SDL2, SDL2_image, SDL2_ttf, SDL2_mixer, SDL2_net, GLEW, GLM.
+2. Install the required libraries from their official websites: SDL2, SDL2_image, SDL2_ttf, SDL2_mixer, SDL2_net, GLEW, GLM, ASSIMP, Bullet.
 The current project setup assumes that each of these libraries has its DLL in the same directory as the executable (e.g. ``win/bin``) and has its header file in a ``win/include`` subdirectory.
 Feel free to download the libraries from [here][3] and simply extract them to ``win/``.